automl/amltk/docs/guides/index.md

 -   **Optimization**

     An optimizer is the backbone behind many AutoML systems and the quickest way to improve the performance of your current pipelines.
-However optimizer's vary in terms of how they expect you to write code, they vary in how much control they take of your code and can be quite difficult to interact with other than their `run()` function.
+However, optimizers vary in terms of how they expect you to write code, they vary in how much control they take of your code and can be quite difficult to interact with other than their `run()` function.